John-D-4/design-patterns/design-patterns/pattern3.md

  - What protocols are normally found at a given frequency?
  - What attribute measurements are required to identify a given protocol?
  - What hardware is required to detect a given protocol?
+ - Where and when are detections or emitters sensed?

 ## test cases
  - IEEE 802.11b. freq: 2.4GHz, 12-14 channels. rate: 1-11Mbit/s. bandwidth: 22MHz. modulation: Freq Hopping Spread Spectrum DBPSK, DQPSK, or QPSK. wavelength: 13cm